help-me-mom/ng-mocks/docs/articles/api/MockDirective.md

   // Usually a developer knows the context and can render it
   // manually with proper setup. beforeEach(() => {
+    return MockBuilder(TargetComponent, TargetModule).mock(
+      DependencyDirective,
-    return MockBuilder(TestedComponent).mock(DependencyDirective, {
+      {
-      // render: true, // <-- a flag to render the directive by default });
+        // render: true, // <-- a flag to render the directive by default },
+    );
   });

   it('renders content of the child structural directive', () => {
-    const fixture = MockRender(TestedComponent);
+    const fixture = MockRender(TargetComponent);

-    // Let's assert that nothing has been rendered inside of
+    // Let's assert that nothing has been rendered inside
     // the structural directive by default.
     expect(fixture.nativeElement.innerHTML).not.toContain('>content<');